-In batch mode, the analyses specified by the control lines in the input file (e.g. ".ac", ".tran", etc.) are immediately executed.
+In batch mode, the analyses specified by the control lines in the input file (e.g. .ac, .tran, etc.) are immediately executed.
 If the $-\mathbf{r}$ rawfile option is given then all data generated is written to a ngspice rawfile.
-The rawfile may later be read by the interactive mode of ngspice using the "load" command (see 17.5.36).
-In this case, the .save line (see 15.6) may be used to record the value of internal device variables (see Appendix, chapter 31).
+The rawfile may later be read by the interactive mode of ngspice using the load command (see 17.5.38).
+In this case, the .save line (see 15.6) may be used to record the value of internal device variables (see Appendix, Chapt.
+31).

-If a rawfile is not specified, then output plots (in "line-printer" form) and tables can be printed according to the .print, .plot, and .four control lines, described in chapter 15.6.
+If a rawfile is not specified, then output plots (in 'line-printer' form) and tables can be printed according to the .print, .plot, and .four control lines, described in Chapt.
+15.6.

-If ngspice is started in interactive mode (see chapt.
-16.4.2), like ngspice circuitfile.cir and no control section (.controlendc, see 16.4.3) is provided in the circuit file, the dot commands are not executed immediately, but are waiting for manually receiving the command "run".
+If ngspice is started in interactive mode (see Chapt.
+16.4.2), like and no control section (.controlendc, see 16.4.3) is provided in the circuit file, the dot commands are not executed immediately, but are waiting for manually receiving the command run.